alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 $CTA

-ECO sometimes need to check licence applications with the government of the country you’re exporting to.
+ECO sometimes needs to check licence applications with the government of the country you’re exporting to.

 Apply as far in advance as possible, [you can check](https://www.exportcontroldb.bis.gov.uk)how long licence applications usually take.